-An operation is also called “Surgery” and it is a way for doctors to look at or help a part of your body.
+An operation is also called “surgery,” and it’s a way for doctors to look at or help a part of your body.

 Let’s learn about what will happen when you go to Dell Children’s Medical Center for your operation.

-Welcome to Dell Children’s Medical Center of Central Texas.
-When you arrive at the hospital, please enter through the main entrance and take the elevator on the right to the 2nd floor surgery waiting room.
+Welcome to Dell Children’s Medical Center of Central Texas!
+When you arrive at the hospital, you’ll come in through the main entrance and take the elevator on the right to the 2nd floor surgery waiting room.

 *Remember to pack a bag with some favorite toys, a stuffed animal or a blanket!